 Join the Studio at the Chattanooga Public Library and William Bowers for An Introduction to Making Music with Ableton.

-Tuesdays in April from 5:00-7:00pm in the Studio at the Chattanooga Public Library located on the 2nd floor of the downtown branch.
+Tuesdays from 5:00-7:00pm in the Studio at the Chattanooga Public Library located on the 2nd floor of the downtown branch.

 Class is for ages 12+

 What’s Ableton and how can I make music using my computer?

 The purpose of this public, non-traditional community class is to give musicians, songwriters, producers, and self educators an opportunity to learn how to use a really fun piece of software to make music.
 People of all ages and levels of proficiency will learn how to use MIDI and apply concrete fundamentals of audio engineering, music theory, music production, and studio ethics.
 This is both an absolute beginner class and a professional level production course.